yanweiser/Beyond-Task-Success-NAACL2019/README.md

 ```
 ---data
 ```
-This folder should have all the data files like training data files, vocabulary etc. It is required to download and place all the data from [guesswhat.ai](http://guesswhat.ai) in its original format.
+This folder should have all the data files like training data files, vocabulary etc. Originally, you would place all the data from [guesswhat.ai](http://guesswhat.ai) in its original format here.
+Unfortunately this data is no longer available and we instead used the GuessWhat? data available [here](https://github.com/GuessWhatGame/guesswhat#data).
 This file currently only contains catid2str.json and the rest of the files will be created as and when training scripts are invoked.
 Note: This folder is made for convenience and can be removed.
 In such a case appropriate path should be given in the config files.

 ```
 ---logs